libeks/go-scene-renderer/README.md

   * See https://www.desmos.com/calculator/k01p40v0ct
   * `y=P0*e^{\alpha x}\cos\left(\beta x\right)+C6e^{\alpha x}\sin\left(\beta x\right)\left\{0<x<t\right\}`
     * P0 is initial position, C6 is the velocity component (?), b is friction component, k is spring constant, etc
+* Need to refactor how textures and scenes have very similar signatures, but operate on different ranges (0;1) and (-1;1), could one be reused for the other?
+Do we need to retain the distinction?

 ## Further Reading:
 * https://graphics.stanford.edu/courses/cs348a-09-fall/Handouts/handout15.pdf